hurzelpurzel/micro-jobs-server/README.md

 # Micro Jobs

-Micro Jobs is a small platform that allows users to offer or to request services.
+Micro Jobs is a small platform that allows users to offer or to request services in return for money.

 # Technologies
 - Java;